zed-industries/zed/docs/src/assistant/commands.md

 ## Extensibility

-A Zed extension can expose custom slash commands in its API; this means that you too can have your own slash commands.
+Additional slash commands can be provided by extensions.

-Click [here](../extensions/slash-commands.md) to find out how to define them.
+See [Extension: Slash Commands](../extensions/slash-commands.md) to learn how to create your own.